+Features.
+The Android app offers different server modes (Stream, Internet Freedom, Security/Privacy, and File Sharing), split tunneling, and personalized server selection, where you can choose to connect to the servers that the users had a good experience with.
 The PureVPN app for Android is the most feature-rich out of all its variations.
 Its interface is easy to use and is attractive to users, with both a quick connect option and a list of servers to choose from.
-And you can get 10 simultaneous connections with its plans.

-What’s more, PureVPN unblocks various streaming services like Netflix, BBC iPlayer, and DAZN.
-So, if you have a Netflix app on your Android, simply connect to a VPN server, launch the streaming application, and you’ll be able to enjoy all the movies blocked in your region.
+Streaming.
+PureVPN unblocks various streaming services like Netflix, BBC iPlayer, and DAZN.
+So you’ll be able to enjoy all the movies blocked in your region.

 - Can unblock streaming pages

 How we selected and tested these Android VPNs